Programme

 Where?
 The NYU Institute for Public Knowledge (IPK), New York University, 20 Cooper Square).
 Participants can join either in-person or virtually.

 What?
-Hybrid debate on just cities and the role for social infrastructure.
-This session is co-organized by the KU Leuven Urban Studies Institute.
+A hybrid debate on just cities and the role of social infrastructure took place.
+This session was co-organized by the KU Leuven Urban Studies Institute.

 Who?
-In this debate, Eric Klinenberg (Director of the Institute for Public Knowledge, New York University), Luce Beeckmans (Research Professor of Architecture and Urbanism, KU Leuven) and Jeroen Stevens (Professor in Urbanism & Housing, KU Leuven) will discuss the role of social infrastructure in making cities more just and in building bridges between diverse urban communities.
-Gert-Jan Put (Research Manager at the KU Leuven Urban Studies Institute) will be moderating the debate.
+In this debate, Eric Klinenberg (Director of the Institute for Public Knowledge, New York University), Luce Beeckmans (Research Professor of Architecture and Urbanism, KU Leuven), and Jeroen Stevens (Professor in Urbanism & Housing, KU Leuven) discussed the role of social infrastructure in making cities more just and in building bridges between diverse urban communities.
+Gert-Jan Put (Research Manager at the KU Leuven Urban Studies Institute) moderated the debate.

 Abstract: